netxmace/hacktoberfest_21_CP/CONTRIBUTING.md

 1. Register for Hacktoberfest on [Digital oceans site](https://hacktoberfest.digitalocean.com/)
 2. Fork or and clone this repository
-3.On cloning the file will have a `answer folder`
+3. On cloning the file will have a `answer folder`
 4. Add your answer to the  `answer folder`
 5. Answer `should` be saved in the format `answer_question no.extension_your github id.extension` (answer_01_ABC.cpp/c/python)
 6. Push only to the branch assigned to the respective question.
 For pushing your code to your forked repo use _git local workflow_